Flexible Solutions

 Topics: Thermal Management, Foams, BISCO Silicone

-3 Questions Answered about Compression Set Resistance in Foams
+3 Questions About Foam Compression Set Resistance

 Posted by Katie Sullivan

-Jan 18, 2017 4:34:09 PM
+January 18, 2017 4:34 PM

 When choosing a foam for a product design, one feature that should be considered is the compression set resistance of the foam.
 C-Set is one of the most important characteristics to consider, and this blog post answers three basic questions to explain why.